G2 Pricing: Plans and Add-On Details

 Technical Consulting provides hands-on integration support.
 No public price.

 Contract terms to watch: G2's Master Service Agreement includes auto-renewal unless either party provides written notice at least 30 days before term end.
-G2 may change fees at renewal by providing written notice before the end of the service term, with no stated cap on price increases.
+G2 may change fees at renewal by providing written notice before the service term ends, with no stated maximum on price increases.

 Where G2 Falls Short